Deep-learning jet flavor tagging for precision hadronic Higgs measurements at future $e^+e^-$ Higgs factories: Results and discussion

-Previous work has explored an alternative ``holistic'' classification strategy~\cite{Zhu:2025eoe}, in which the full reconstructed event is fed to an event classifer realized using ParticleNet.
-When the comparison is restricted to the $\nu\nu H$ channel with $H\to b\bar{b},\,c\bar{c},\,gg,\,s\bar{s}$ as signal, the $2f$ and $4f$ backgrounds are omitted, the resulting statistical precisions are very similar to those obtained with our two-stage framework, providing a useful handle for validating jet-origin identification.
+Previous work has explored an alternative ``holistic'' classification strategy~\cite{Zhu:2025eoe}, in which the full reconstructed event is fed to an event classifier realized using ParticleNet.
+When the comparison is restricted to the $\nu\nu H$ channel with $H\to b\bar{b},\,c\bar{c},\,gg,\,s\bar{s}$ as signal and the $2f$ and $4f$ backgrounds are omitted, the resulting statistical precisions are very similar to those obtained with our two-stage framework, providing a useful handle for validating jet-origin identification.
+This indicates that the two-stage design retains essentially the same statistical discrimination power in this simplified setup, while offering a more modular and physically interpretable analysis procedure.
 A detailed numerical comparison and discussion are given in Appendix~\ref{app:holistic}.
 They further observed that using \textsc{Pythia}~8.313 instead of \textsc{Pythia}~6.4 improves the relative precision of the $H\to s\bar{s}$ final state by about 40\%, in particular by producing a higher rate of $K^{\pm}$ mesons, which in turn enhances the separation of s-jets.
-In the present study we deliberately employ \textsc{Pythia}~6.4 in order to remain aligned with the CEPC-TDR simulation setup, and our primary goal is to establish and validate the analysis strategy.
-The impact of updated generator configurations, such as \textsc{Pythia}~8.313, and their inclusion in a full combined analysis over all $Z$ decay channels will be investigated in future work.